 The Bottom Line

-Learning to recognize continuation patterns is foundational information.
-Take these four we’ve talked about today and go find some examples.
+Learning to recognize continuation patterns is crucial to your trading foundation.
+Take the four patterns we talked about today and go find some examples.
 They don’t have to be perfect, but you need to be able to see them pretty clearly.

-Start building your foundation.
-Right now.
-Here are a few things to do every day: Build a watchlist.
-Make a trading plan.
-Keep a trading journal.
-Look for patterns.
+Start building your foundation now.
+Here are a few things to do every day starting today: Build a watchlist, make a trading plan, keep a trading journal, and look for patterns.